 (2) Length.
 For PBN SIAPs, intermediate segment length is independent of the amount of turn at the IF.
 The default length for CAT A/B is 3 NM.
 The default length for CAT C/D is 5 NM.
 The minimum length is as specified in paragraph 1-2-5.b(1).
 The intermediate segment length may not be greater than 15 NM unless the nominal track of the entire segment is within 15 NM of the ARP.
 If the intermediate segment exceeds 15 NM and requires a stepdown fix, increase the segment ROC for the segment preceding (as flown) the stepdown fix by five foot per tenth of a track mile between the stepdown fix and the final approach fix.
-The intermediate segment the stepdown fix to the final approach fix is 15 NM.
+The intermediate segment ROC based on this additive need not exceed 1000 ft.
+The maximum distance from the stepdown fix to the final approach fix is 15 NM.